tobydriscoll/udmath305/_notes/linear-systems/10-steady-state.md

 *Having found the world beyond Linearity Land a mostly scary and confusing place, we sail home.
 But we are blown off course to a part of Linearity Land that we have not visited--Vector Valley, nestled in the shadow of Matrix Mountain.
 The terrain and language are familiar, but some of the local customs are perplexing....*

 When we are given $n$ equations with $n$ variables, we find it much more convenient to write the analysis in terms of vectors.
-When the system is linear, we furthermore use a specialized notation involving *matrices*.
+When the system is linear, we furthermore use a specialized notation.

 ### Example